TruscaPetre/ChatGPT-edge-extension-tracker/README.md

   - Enable Developer mode
   - Click on "Load unpacked"
   - Select the project folder
-- Make sure to Activate the extension in the Extensions page
+- Make sure to Activate the extension in the Extensions page( there should be a toggle to the right of the extension entry in the list.
+If this toggle is grey, that means th extension is disabled.
+Click the toggle to enable it.
+When extension is enabled, the toggle should turn blue.)
 - For easier access show the extension in the sidebar
+- If extension is installed and enabled, its icon should appear there and not be greyed out.
+- Try some of the tests from the  [Testing Page](Testing.md)

 ## Usage